Ocean to Table Lobster in the Canadian Maritimes

 Check out my Prince Edward Island cycling and lobster tour

 In addition to being a great place to stay, the Parkland Inn had a beautiful backyard near the fishing docks looking out at the Bay of Fundy.
 We sat out on the picnic tables and ate our fresh lobster from Collin’s Lobster as Andy brought us out a cold beer.
-It was a perfect sunny day as we dawned our lobster bibs and prepared for a simple feast, and watched the tide start to roll in.
+It was a perfect sunny day as we dawned our lobster bibs, prepared for a simple feast, and watched the tide start to roll in.
 Subsequently, the fishing boats started returning to the docks since they could make it back with the high tide.

 There is no better feeling than sitting outside with a lobster bib on, cracking claws, eating with your hands, and drinking beer with people you love.
-I savored every last bite always leaving the big claw for the end.
-As we dumped all of our shells into the garbage and finished up our last sips of beer, I thought about how we were at the end of this long complex lobster lifecycle – and I was completely happy with that.
+I savored every last bite, always leaving the big claw for the end.
+As we dumped all of our shells into the garbage and finished up our last sips of beer, I thought about how we were at the end of this long, complex lobster lifecycle – and I was completely happy with that.
 My belly full of lobster is always a reason to be happy.

 How to Recreate the Lobster Lifecycle Experience Yourself in the Maritimes: